-8.3.6.1.1.7.
+8.3.7.1.1.7.
 Dynamic test dummies

-The Child Restraint System shall be tested using the dummies prescribed in Annex 8 of the UN Regulation 129.
+The Child Restraint System shall be tested using the dummies prescribed in Annex 8 of UN Regulation No. 129.

-8.3.6.1.1.7.1.
+8.3.7.1.1.7.1.
 Installation of Integral

 The dummy shall be placed in the Child Restraint System separate from the seat-back of the chair by a flexible spacer.
 The spacer shall be 2.5 cm thick and 6 cm wide.
 It shall have length equal to the shoulder height less the thigh height, both in the sitting position and relevant to the dummy size being tested.
 The resulting height of the spacer is listed in the table below for the different dummy sizes.
 The board should follow as closely as possible the curvature of the chair and its lower end should be at the height of the dummy's hip joint.